Yogavani123/Weight-Monitoring-System/README.md

 - **Arduino**: Used to execute the code.

 ## Circuit Diagram
-Refer to the `circuit Diagram.png` file in the repository for detailed connections.
+Refer to the `circuitdiagram.png` file in the repository for detailed connections.

 ## Installation
 1. **Clone the Repository**: